status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 *Synchronous (eager) vs asynchronous (lazy)*.
 Asynchronous, you write to your own node first.

 *If asynchronous, optimistic or not*.
-Optimistic, since each message update is a hash conflicts are likely to be rare.
+Optimistic, since each message update is a hash, conflicts are likely to be rare.

 *Replica placement*.
 Full or partial replication.